-People from the middle class or lower class family go abroad in search of work mainly for financial gain.
-So, the only motive behind labour migration is money.
-General expectations of most of the migrants are paying debts; enroll children into the school, jewelries for women members of the family, general medical expenses and a bit comfortable life than previous one.

-The people from higher middle class who go for foreign employment are with more expectations than the middle class or the lower class family.
-The higher middle class people would like to buy land in Terai areas, buy a house either in the district headquarters or in the city and to earn some money for running a small enterprise after returning back from their work abroad.
+Dream of people going abroad differs accordingly to the class of the family.
+The only motive behind labour migration of lower class family is money for paying debts; enroll children into the school, jewelries for women members of the family, general medical expenses and a bit comfortable life than previous one.
+Similarly middle class family expects more than lower class family.
+They would like to buy land in Terai areas, buy a house in the city and to earn some money for running a small enterprise after returning back from their work abroad.
+Whereas higher class family are ready to bear high risk and their motive is to own a house and a car in Kathmandu and invest rest of the money for business work.

-Similarly the people gone to Europe, U.S.A and other developed countries mostly comprised of people from the major city areas (Kathmandu, Biratnagar, Dharan, Pokhara and others) of Nepal.
-They are from higher class family and are ready to bear high risk for the money they invest.
-Even their motives behind migration are to earn sufficient enough to at least own a house and a car in Kathmandu and invest rest of the money for business work.
-Whereas some of the people from an aristocratic family even plan to settle down in the country of destination.